-With existential angst, humour and self-deprecation, the works illuminate and puncture a number of cultural clichés about gender that used to be prominent and still figure in pop culture, as well as in political and military ideals.
+With existential angst, humour and self-deprecation, the works illuminated and punctured a number of cultural clichés about gender that used to be prominent and still figure in pop culture, as well as in political and military ideals.

-Many of the works are self-portraits that seem to question the concept of the confident male artistic genius

-The theme brings together works by among others Warhol, Antony Gormley, Ulay, Georg Baselitz, Ugo Rondinone and Francis Bacon.
+Many of the works on show here were self-portraits that seem to question the concept of the confident male artistic genius.
+The theme brought together works by among others Warhol, Antony Gormley, Ulay, Georg Baselitz, Ugo Rondinone and Francis Bacon.